 - Requiring State agencies to create webforms for Freedom of Information Law requests to foster transparency.

-With three children in our local public schools, he has worked across the aisle to deliver the highest amount of State school funding ever and has helped to keep our area an affordable place where he can watch their children grow and prosper, by cutting income taxes and fighting against anti-business regulations.
+With three children in our local public schools, he has worked across the aisle to deliver the highest amount of State school funding ever and has helped to keep our area an affordable place where he can watch his children grow and prosper, by cutting income taxes and fighting against anti-business regulations.

 He previously served on the Yorktown Town Board from 2010 to 2015.
 In the State Senate, Dr. Murphy chairs the Committee on Investigations & Government Operations, where he has led inquiries into ongoing corruption in State government, frivolous uses of taxpayer dollars on advertising, the Equifax data breach and the closure of Indian Point.
 His committee has also examined high-tech issues such as block chain and privacy protection, while providing funding to create the Bioterrorism Center of Excellence at New York Medical College and the new Touro School of Dentistry.